yewalenikhil65/Population-balance-equation/README.md

 using SpecialFunctions
 plotly()
 ```
   - **2.** Lets say there are `N` number of cluster size particles in the system.
 Lets initialise the system with some initial concentration `C`, initial number of singlets `uₒ` in the system.
-Since its a bimolecular chain of Reaction system, the bulk volume `V` of the system in which these binary collisions occur is important in the
+Since its a bimolecular chain of Reaction system(`nr` number of reactions), the bulk volume `V` of the system in which these binary collisions occur is important in the calculation of rate laws.

 ```julia
 ## Parameter
 N = 5;      # Number of clusters